-Some of the other things that informed the above decisions was the failure of municipal council and administrator to rescue the municipality from financial distress, governance and organisational challenges, which are negatively affecting service delivery.
+Some of the other things that informed the above decisions was the failure of municipal council and administration to rescue the municipality from financial distress, governance and organisational challenges, which are negatively affecting service delivery.

 The Administrator was appointed by the MEC and introduced to Council.
 The administrator developed a Recovery plan that was adopted by Council.
-The recovery plan is having timeframes as well as the responsible person and the progress is presented to Council.
-The Recovery Plan that was presented in the Council meeting that took place in February 2020, it shows that there is a progress.
+The recovery plan is having timeframes as well as the responsible person, and the progress is presented to Council.
+The Recovery Plan shows a great improvement.